-- Security – This is the most significant benefit of decentralised exchanges over centralised exchanges.
-Customers’ assets are not held by custodians on decentralised exchanges, and customers have full discretion of the funds they have invested in the exchange.
-Instead of a centralised corporation or human interference, a smart contract or protocol manages trust in decentralised transactions.
-The litmus test for deciding whether or not an exchange is completely decentralised has been security and its offshoots.
+- Security – This is the most significant benefit of decentralized exchanges over centralized exchanges.
+Customers’ assets are not held by custodians on decentralized exchanges, and customers have full discretion of the funds they have invested in the exchange.
+Instead of a centralized corporation or human interference, a smart contract or protocol manages trust in decentralized transactions.
+The litmus test for deciding whether or not an exchange is completely decentralized has been secured and its offshoots.

 - Anonymity – Another benefit to open exchanges is the focus on privacy at the second stage.
-For centralised exchanges, KYC/AML formalities are needed.
-However, a large number of decentralised exchanges do not need KYC registration or sign-up.
-This means that users can exchange anonymously by using browser plug-ins or create local wallets to link their cryptocurrency wallets.
-The majority of centralised exchanges have a lengthy and inconvenient sign-up process.
+For centralized exchanges, KYC/AML formalities are needed.
+However, a large number of decentralized exchanges do not need KYC registration or sign-up.
+This means that users can exchange anonymously by using browser plug-ins or creating local wallets to link their cryptocurrency wallets.
+The majority of centralized exchanges have a lengthy and inconvenient sign-up process.
 Decentralized exchanges, on the other hand, do not need KYC/AML since smart contracts handle the majority of the “confidence,” making them completely anonymous.

-- Legal sides – At best, the regulatory framework regulating decentralised cryptocurrency exchanges has been hazy.
+- Legal sides – At best, the regulatory framework regulating decentralized cryptocurrency exchanges have been hazy.
 There have been occasions where businesses have been forced to take down their websites as a result of our trade.
-However, no one can deny that someone has the right to build a new decentralised exchange that needs to connect with a smart contract that already exists.
+However, no one can deny that someone has the right to build a new decentralized exchange that needs to connect with a smart contract that already exists.
 Some exchanges, such as brugu, have geo-blocked the United States from accessing their website due to legal concerns.